WyriHaximus/blog.wyrihaximus.net/source/_posts/2025-03-31-announcing-testinfra-action.markdown

 # Challenges

 The biggest issue I had while creating this action was to keep the container running.
-Not because it was hard to do, but because I head to realise it depends on each image if it keeps running after started or not.
+Not because it was hard to do, but because I had to realise it depends on each image if it keeps running after being started or not.
 The [original](https://github.com/usabilla/php-docker-template/blob/1e379cfdb90f9b03b4e4e4c6b7212134091040ce/test-cli.sh#L24) I took this from, [copied](https://github.com/WyriHaximusNet/docker-php/blob/345e0fca8d7b2099fef71af2c244c7b70f800107/test-zts.sh#L42) over again and again, and then taking the script and putting it in this action; took care of that.
 This is why the action has a `cmd` for image that require that.
 Something that keeps running like `PHP` or `nodejs` REPL is good enough.

 The coming challenge is going to be updating my [PHP Docker](https://github.com/WyriHaximusNet/docker-php) workflow.
-It’s build to test all different tags build in a single build run, this action isn’t very keep on that.
+It’s built to test all different tags build in a single build run, this action isn’t very keep on that.
 It can only handle a single test suite for the images you pass it.
 So no looping or any of that, going to have to do a major overhaul of that workflow.
 But hopefully this refactor is one I can use in my other image building workflows until the point I can have one general one as a reusable workflow.